Command Pattern Tutorial

 create client class

-15. Move the mouse cursor over the Client class, and drag out Association > Class to create an associated class Receiver.
+15. Move the mouse cursor over the Client class and drag out Association > Class to create an associated class named Receiver.

 associate client and receiver

-16. Move the mouse cursor over the Client class, and drag out Dependency > Class to create an associated class ConcreteCommand.
-Up to now, the diagram becomes:
+16. Move the mouse cursor over the Client class and drag out Dependency > Class to create a dependency on the ConcreteCommand class.
+Up to now, the diagram should look like this:

 pattern basically modeled

-17. In practice, there may be multiple concrete handlers.
-To represent this, stereotypes the class ConcreteCommand as PTN Cloneable.
+17. In practice, there may be multiple concrete commands.
+To represent this, stereotype the ConcreteCommand class as PTN Cloneable.
 Right-click on ConcreteCommand and select Stereotypes > Stereotypes... from the popup menu.

 stereotype concrete command